ViSearch/Redis-CRDT-Experiment/README.md

-# Conflict-Free Replicated Data Types Based on Redis
+# Redis CRDT Experiment

-Several Conflict-Free Replicated Data Types (CRDTs) implemented based on Redis(6.0.5).

-Things we do for such implementation:

-* Enable Redis to replicate in P2P mode.
-* Implement the CRDT framework.
-* Implement specific CRDTs according to their algorithms.

-The CRDTs currently implemented:

-* Priority Queue
-  * Add-Win PQ
-  * Remove-Win PQ
-  * RWF-PQ
-* Set
-  * Add-Win Set
-  * Remove-Win Set
-  * RWF-Set
-* List
-  * Remove-Win List
-  * RWF-List
+This tutorial introduces how to reproduce our experiments on CRDT-Redis, and generate histories.

+[CRDT-Redis](https://github.com/elem-azar-unis/CRDT-Redis) is an open-source project on Github which revises the Redis data type store into a multi-master architecture and supports CRDT-based conflict resolution for concurrent updates on multiple master nodes.

-## Build
+## Setup CRDT-Redis

+As we modified some code of the original CRDT-Redis for our experiments, we provide the complete code of CRDT-Redis in folder *redis-6.0.5* with the consent of the author.

-Our modified Redis is in folder *redis-6.0.5*.
-Please build it in the default mode:
+Please build CRDT-Redis in the default mode in at least 3 machines:

 ```bash
 cd redis-6.0.5